google/trillian-examples/witness/golang/omniwitness/README.md

 # The OmniWitness

-This is a docker configuration that allows a witness to be deployed that will witness checkpoints from all known logs.
+This is a docker configuration that allows a witness to be deployed that will witness checkpoints from all known logs that have a valid note Checkpoint format (logs are explicitly listed in `./witness_configs/witness.yaml`).
 Features:
  * The witness will expose port 8100 outside of the container
    * This can be exposed to other machines if you wish to use the witness as a distributor